RonniKahalani/TDDDemo/README.md

 [You find all downloads here](https://www.selenium.dev/downloads/).

 Remember to make your new WebDriver available in your program, using a System Property, so Selenium can call it.
 See below.
-Make sure to set it, before using the driver,
+Make sure to set it, before using the driver.
 ### Sample (ChromeDriver)
 > System.setProperty("webdriver.chrome.driver", "C:\\...\\chromedriver.exe");